 If you really don’t want to get wet, then make sure to avoid travelling Malaysia’s east coast as this is where the monsoon rains hit hardest.
 Even if you are on the east coast, the abundant rainfall turns the landscapes a lush green so the stunning scenery will take your breath away.

 During monsoon, the waterfalls are gushing, the green of the forests becomes incredibly deep and the crowds are much thinner.
 It’s a win-win, right?
-The Monsoon season lasts between November and March and this is very much the country’s quiet period.
+The monsoon season in Malaysia lasts between November and March and this is very much the country’s quiet period.

 2. Use local transport

 If you arrive in Malaysia by plane, you will most likely land in Kuala Lumpur at one of the two airport terminals.
-If you’ve booked accommodation in KL, then you have quite a few options for getting around depending on how much you want to spend.
+If you’ve booked into accommodation in Kuala Lumpur, then you have quite a few options for getting around depending on how much you want to spend.

 Many backpackers will choose cabs or tuk-tuks which can be found lined up outside the airport buildings and these are fine if you are feeling flush or are just desperate to get to your accommodation for a shower and a jetlagged nap.
-Personally, we recommend you use Grab instead – it’s cheaper and more reliable than taxis.
+Personally, we recommend you download the Grab app instead – it’s cheaper and more reliable than taxis.

 The KLIA Express train is perhaps the fastest, but not the cheapest option to reach the city centre so our recommendation is to take the bus.
 It will only cost you 10 Ringgit (approximately $2.5 USD) and although travelling during peak hours might cause you some delays, this option is better if you are travelling on a tight budget.
 We advise you to pay with your credit card at the kiosk – don’t pay cash at the counter, as the prices per ticket will be 50 Ringgit higher!